contractautomataproject/ContractAutomataLib/README.md

-**Orchestration of a Product** An orchestration of services is the maximal sub-portion of the FMCA that is *safe*, i.e. all requests of services are matched by corresponding offers (e.g. the FMCA in Figure [fig:fmcatatwork] is safe).
+**Orchestration of a Product** An orchestration of services is the maximal sub-portion of the FMCA that is *safe*, i.e. all requests of services are matched by corresponding offers (e.g. the FMCA in top figure is safe).
 The orchestration, being the mpc from Supervisory Control Theory, tries to keep the maximum number of permitted actions, while necessary requests must be matched for reaching a non-empty orchestration.
 Urgent, greedy and lazy necessary requests